raindeer-rb/providers/README.md

 ## Injectors

-Providers provides 3 ways to inject a dependency.
+There are 3 ways to inject a dependency.

 ### 1. Dependency Expression